State, local Democrats hold reproductive rights rally in West Hartford

 “Even though we have codified Roe v.
 Wade in this state, and we have the strongest possible firewall for women, patients, doctors, nurses, health care providers, they will come for us,” said Attorney General William Tong.

 Tong also addressed the recent efforts to roll back reproductive rights.
-Last week, Senator Lindsey Graham introduced a nationwide ban on abortion, prohibiting the procedure after 15 weeks, with some exceptions.
+Last week, Sen. Lindsey Graham introduced a nationwide ban on abortion, prohibiting the procedure after 15 weeks, with some exceptions.

-At the same time as the rally, a handful of individuals stood behind the crowd, holding pro-life signs.
+At the same time as the rally, a handful of individuals stood behind the crowd, holding anti-abortion rights signs.
 One person dressed in costume was beating a drum during the speeches.